marlinspike/QueueDemo/README.md

 The command line parameters map as such:
 -q: The name of the Service Bus Queue
--c: The Primary or Secondary Connection String URL
+-c: The Primary or Secondary Connection String

 For Help: mvn exec:java -Dexec.mainClass="rc.App" -Dexec.args="-h"